csebooks/operating-systems/content.en/security-and-protection/_index.md

 ---
-title: 'PART SEVEN SECURITY AND PROTECTION'
+title: 'SECURITY AND PROTECTION'
-weight: 12
+weight: 7
 ---